havemaps/hmwt-documentation/README.md

   ![Image is a screenshot highlighting how the find and replace works in the spreadsheet to replace all plus signs with quotation marks](images/findReplaceComplete.png "Quotations should replace plus sign or special characters")

+14. **Delete** the column with the Concatenate formula, NOT the column with the final image link.

+14. Now, there are a few options for how to integrate the image links:
+  - **Concatenate** the Description column and the column with the final image links.
+If doing this, add a html manual line break `<br>` in the concatenate formula.
+This will NOT show the line break immediately, but the break **should** appear in the final map.
+  - In the column with the final image links, add the column title **Image**.

-## Create geospatial data
+## Create geospatial data with Google MyMaps

-### Options for geocoding (getting coordinates)
+### Google MyMaps
-There are any number of ways to get coordinates and organize the geospatial data for the map.
+There are any number of ways to get coordinates for the places in the spreadsheet ready to map.
 I usually start by creating a map with [mymaps.google.com](https://mymaps.google.com), which the following steps will demonstrate.
-With Google MyMaps you can easily create or import points, lines, and polygons.
-If wanting to use raster data (e.g., georeferenced scanned maps), add that at a later point.
-These steps are only for creating and adding vector data.
+These steps are only for creating and adding vector data (points, lines, polygons).
+If wanting to use raster data (e.g., georeferenced scanned maps), add that at a later point in QGIS.

+#### Why I use Google My Maps:
-Sometimes the places I visit might not have a precise address or indexed location (e.g., campsites, sailing locations), so I really like being able to identify the location with the imagery.
+- Sometimes the places I visit might not have a precise address or indexed location (e.g., campsites, sailing locations) or I am not familiar enough with the language to identify if the place that comes up in Google is correct, so I really like being able to identify or double check the location with the Google Earth imagery and streets.
+- I do find the Google search to be good for places that are known by Google.
+However, if the Google place is incorrect, it is easy to move the point manually.
+- With Google MyMaps you can easily create your own and import points, lines, and polygons.

+#### Alternative options
-If you have **more than 20 places** to map that are likely to be on Google under known place names:
+If you have **more than 20 places** to map that are likely to be known places names in Google:
   - Use [Geocode by Awesome Table](https://support.awesome-table.com/hc/en-us/sections/360000012309-Geocode) on the Google Sheet used in the previous sections
-  - Download as a Comma Separated Values file (.csv)
+  - Download the sheet as a Comma Separated Values file (.csv)
-  - Either add it to MyMaps to check the geocoding or add it directly to QGIS.
+  - Either add it to MyMaps to check the geocoding or [import the CSV to QGIS](https://www.qgistutorials.com/en/docs/importing_spreadsheets_csv.html).
 If anything appears incorrectly in MyMaps, manually move any that are in the incorrect place and/or add any places that did not appear at all.

-If you are not using Google Sheets or if you do not want to use the Geocode by Awesome Table add-on, there are many manual and batch ways to get latitude and longitude:
+If you are not using Google Sheets or if you do not want to use the Geocode by Awesome Table add-on, there are many manual and batch ways to get latitude and longitude for place names:
   - [latlong.net](https://www.latlong.net/)
   - [batchgeo.com](https://batchgeo.com/)
   - [geocode.localfocus.nl](https://geocode.localfocus.nl/)